 This 1930-1931 report card for Elma Talbott of South Boston, VA provides her father’s name and original signature.

 Now that you know what types of records are out there, where do you find them?
 School records can be found in a variety of locations.
 County and states will vary by what they have available, but start with these ideas.
 Be creative in your search process.

-- Family papers and records – Ask your family members including your more distant cousins, too!
+Ask your family members including your more distant cousins, too!
 This is often an overlooked step in the research process.
 You may be surprised at what they kept and passed down.
-The report card above and the this grade promotion certificate were among our family’s keepsakes.
+The report card above and the this grade promotion certificate below were among our family’s keepsakes.

 Add school records to your genealogy research process!
 You will be richly rewarded ( and have a lot of fun in the process.)